DKMAnet: Follow-up on adverse reaction reports - questions and answers

 How do I receive a receipt for my submitted request?

-We do not send receipts for submitted requests, but under the tab "Submitted" you can see the requests we have received at the Danish Health and Medicines Authority.
+We do not send receipts for submitted requests, but under the tab "Submitted" you can see the requests we have received at the Danish Health Authority.
 Here you can also print submitted requests in PDF format.

 You can log in to DKMAnet and apply for a change to the application (indicate change of address in the comment field).